TorIsHere/TorIsHere.github.io/_posts/2015-01-27-Singleton-by-Swift.markdown

 layout: post
 title:  "Constant Singleton by Swift"
 date:   2015-01-27 18:57:42
-tags: Swift
-categories: Swift
+categories: code
 ---
 # Constant Singleton by Swift
 [Singleton pattern](http://www.galloway.me.uk/tutorials/singleton-classes/) is a design pattern that restricts the instance of a class to only one object.

 ## When to use
 When you wanted to share data between different parts of code, instead of having to pass the data around.
 For example,